sqldef/sqldef/README.md

 ## Project Status

 Proof of Concept.

-Not ready for production, but it's already playable.
+Not ready for production, but it's already playable with MySQL.
+PostgreSQL support is still work in progress.

 ## Installation